The "sugar" coarse-grained DNA model: Discussion

-We built our CG model on the base of the all atom force field AMBER, and we still keep the all-atom base pairing and stacking (it should be changed to a CG version).
-Starting from AMBER, we faced the problem that our CG DNA can assume a B-form structure at almost every reasonable set of parameters, while balancing interactions in the A-DNA required some efforts.
+\ We built our CG representation of the ribose flexibility on the basis of the all atom force field AMBER (Parm99SB+bsc0 \cite{2000-Parm99,2006-AMBER-SB,2007-parmbsc0}).
+Starting from it, we faced the problem that our CG DNA can assume a B-form structure at almost every reasonable set of parameters, while balancing interactions in the A-DNA required some efforts.

 First, we supposed that an A-DNA can exist without placing partial charges on the bases, i.e. without introduction of sequence dependence.
 But that proved to be impossible.
 At temperature only as high as 300~K, the conglomerate of A-DNA proved to be unstable, the charges on the borders of the major groove were insufficient to keep the ions inside this groove.